MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 __Not always directly__, but when rainfall hits a fast-growing city, the flood risks can __intensify sharply__ unless that growth is matched by smart infrastructure planning.

-> For the technical description of our analysis, you can find it in the [statistical_modelling_technical_description.md](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-01-repo/blob/main/4_data_analysis/statistical_modelling_technical_description.md) file.
+> For the technical description of our analysis, you can find it in the [data analysis folder](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-01-repo/tree/main/4_data_analysis).

 ---